Training Tips and Tricks for Old Dogs | DogExpress

 Training Tips And Tricks For Senior Dogs

-There is an old saying you can’t train a senior dog, a new trick.
+There is an old saying: You can’t train a senior dog.
+It’s a new trick.
 In reality, it is just the opposite of that saying.
 It is easier to teach an old dog a new trick than a new one.
 Old age makes a dog more attentive.
 Hence, dogs listen to the trainer.
 It gives a boost to their training sessions.

 It is believed that self-control in dogs comes with age.
 It helps the dog to grasp the new trick much more quickly.
 However, as a dog owner, you must provide continuous support aided with rest or breaks to your dog because of its growing age.
 Proper rest stimulates their mind and develops their mental stature and agility.